pdeona/-react-firebase-subscribable/README.md

 ### As Decorators

-All exports work with the ES7 decorator proposal syntax for class decorators:
+All HOC exports can be used as class decorators:

 ```js
 @withAuthSubscription